-The Automatic 250 takes a funky 4.5-volt battery, which is still available if you’re willing to order it online at a premium price.
+However, the Automatic 250 takes a funky 4.5-volt battery.
+You can buy them on Amazon if you’re willing to pay a premium price.
 I instead adapted my Automatic 250 to work with AAA batteries, MacGyver style.
 I raided a little LED flashlight for its battery clip, which holds three 1.5-volt AAA batteries.
 3×1.5=4.5; perfect.
-I unscrewed and removed the original battery clip from the Automatic 250’s battery compartment (after unscrewing and removing the plastic clip that held the original battery).
-Inside the camera are two wires with snap-style ends that attach to the original battery.
+I unscrewed and removed the original battery clip from the Automatic 250 and, glory be, the flashlight clip fit right in.
+Inside the battery compartment are two wires with snap-style ends that attach to the original battery.
 I cut off the snaps, stripped the wires about a half inch, and then attached them to the new battery clip with electrical tape.

 Using these old Polaroids isn’t terribly hard after you get the hang of it.
 To keep this already too-long post from being way too long, please read the Automatic 250 manual as butkus.org to learn how to load film and take a photograph.
 Part 1 of the manual is here; part 2 is here.
 Also check out this YouTube video for instructions on loading film.
 (The video is for the Automatic 104, but it’s the same as for the 250.)

 I laid some FP-3000B into my Automatic 250 and took all ten shots in under an hour just after Christmas last year.
 I had some trouble pulling the first few shots out of the camera, which I guess is common – these cameras, which were built for the metal Polaroid film packs, compress the plastic Fuji film packs a little too much.
 I read about a trick where you actually pop the camera latch before pulling out a photo.
 It worked, but fogged and streaked some shots before I got the hang of it.